 Stopping the traffic on the main road (Winston Churchill Avenue), which connects Gibraltar to Spain by land, whenever a plane has to land or take off is how it works at Gibraltar airport.
 Majorly used by the Royal Air Force, this airport also serves civilians through a separate civilian line.
 The only runway of this airport intersects with Winston Churchill Avenue, the peninsula’s busiest road.
-The people travelling along the Winston Churchill Avenue have to stop several times a day for any plane taking off or landing.
+The people travelling along Winston Churchill Avenue have to stop several times a day for any plane taking off or landing.
 Barriers go down and one can take a ten-minute nap until the plane has either taken off or landed.
 After all this, the high-pressure weather conditions can make the skies unclear.
 The southwesterly winds create a greater problem which forms a layer almost on the entire field of view of the airport, blocking the approach.

-Serving the Courchevel, a ski resort in the French Alps, at an altitude of 6500 metres, the Courchevel Altiport has got a runway of just 537 metres with an 18.6% gradient which makes the take off even more difficult.
+Serving the Courchevel, a ski resort in the French Alps, at an altitude of 6500 metres, the Courchevel Altiport has got a runway of just 537 metres with an 18.6% gradient which makes the take-off even more difficult.
 If the aircraft does not gain enough speed, the only option is to fly off the edge of the cliff, hoping for the best.
 This one is the real test for pilots as they have to take the aircraft through a narrow valley.

 Special Mention: Hong Kong’s Kai Tak INTL Airport

 This one had over 30 million passengers per year but is currently no longer in service.
 It served the nation between 1925 & 1998, based on a Visual landing system – pilots had to identify a spot on the ground to mark their approach.
-Atop the mountains, there is a mark painted in white and red blocks, which is an indication for the pilot to turn around, although one might only see this if they are lucky, else one crosses the mountain and then turns back to land.
+Atop the mountains, there is a mark painted in white and red blocks, which is an indication for the pilot to turn around, although one might only see this if they are lucky, or else one crosses the mountain and then turns back to land.

 You will no longer be able to experience being at this airport.
-But you can watch this video of plane landings in Kai Tak, HongKong International Airport in 1998.

 These airports are amongst the most dangerous airports in the world when it comes to taking off and landing.
 It would take extreme skills and a whole lot of gut to fly a plane from or to here.
 But it might take just as much gut to be in a plane bound to or from any of these dangerous airports, especially since you are placing your life at the hands of someone else.
 So, would you do it?

-Comment below if you have been to any of these fascinating, yet dangerous airports or let us know which ones (if not all) would you be brave enough to go!
+Comment below if you have been to any of these fascinating, yet dangerous airports, or let us know which ones (if not all) would you be brave enough to go!